 (For an artificial intelligence in business decision making, check out Sugar’s survey.)

 In today’s world – with the above technologies included – the traditional 9-5 worker is becoming less common.
 Whether they work remotely from the office, or are sales personnel in the field, employees continue expand their physical distance from the office.

-These changes mean that that companies will need to find new ways to interact with their employees, and to give them the right tools to do that work efficiently.
-Customer relationship management (CRM) software can be accessed by both desktop and mobile, enabling full access to customer data no matter where your team is.
+These changes mean that companies will need to find new ways to interact with their employees.
+It also gives them the right tools to do that work efficiently.
+Access CRM software by both desktop and mobile, enabling full access to customer data no matter where your team is.

-One of the greatest elements of a CRM system is that is can come with a wide range of tools and features.
+A CRM system can come with a wide range of tools and features.
 However, sometimes companies dig in too deep, and soon find themselves stuck with overly complicated software.
-It’s fantastic to have options, but the more steps in a process, the more likely it is for your team to get lost or give up.
+It’s fantastic to have options.
+Yet, the more steps in a process, the more likely it is for team members to get lost or give up.

-Going into 2018, companies are expected to turn away from “bloatware” and instead move toward more simplistic, useful CRM systems.
+Going into 2018, the industry expects companies to turn away from bloatware.
+Instead, companies will move toward more simplistic, useful CRM systems.

-One of the best ways to ensure your company gets the most from its CRM software is to partner with an CRM implementations firm that can walk you through the process and build solutions that you need.
+One of the best ways to ensure your company gets the most from its CRM software is to partner with an CRM implementation firm.
+So, team up with experts who can walk you through the process and build solutions that you need.